Matias Ojala

-Matias Ojala (born 28.2.1995) is a Finnish footballer, currently playing for FC Inter Turku in the Finnish Veikkausliiga.
+Matias Petteri Ojala (born 28 February 1995) is a Finnish footballer, who plays as a midfielder for AC Oulu in Finnish Veikkausliiga.

 Early career

 Born and raised in Oulu, Ojala started his footballing career with local club AC Oulu, making his debut on Finnish top-flight on 12 August 2010, only at the age of 15.
 By doing this, he became the youngest player in history to make an appearance in Veikkausliiga.